20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 Once the Skeleton is built, the only way you can simply use it (read: without scripting) is by assigning it to a mesh with a skeleton with the same bone names.
 Well, a bit useless :)

+Pay attention, if you manage to build an invalid skeleton, you could end in editor assert/crash.
+In case of emergency (your editor continues to crash), just manually delete the .uasset files containing broken skeletons from the Content/ directory

 ## SkeletalMesh: Bulding from static meshes

 Before starting manipulating Skeletons, we want to be able to work with Skeletal Meshes, as without them, well, we cannot see our work :)